SherinOlivia/patients-reservation/README.md

 ## Personal Take

 This mini project has been really challenging for me, especially as a first-timer in using fastapi framework.
-Fortunately for me, the information provided on the internet, whether through the [official documentation](https://fastapi.tiangolo.com/), questions someone else asked on Stack Overflow, private consultations with ChatGPT or anywhere else online are vast and informative.
+Fortunately for me, the information provided on the internet, whether through the [official documentation](https://fastapi.tiangolo.com/), questions someone else asked on Stack Overflow, private consultations with ChatGPT or anywhere else online is vast and informative.

 Especially thanks to this question on Stack Overflow: [What are the best practices for structuring a FastAPI project?](https://stackoverflow.com/questions/64943693/what-are-the-best-practices-for-structuring-a-fastapi-project), I was able to start on a good footing ˙ᵕ˙

-Needless to say, this project, although started as part of the recruitment test by Zi.Care, is a promising project that I would love to return to develop and polish further! ˙ᵕ˙
+This project, although started as part of the recruitment test by Zi.Care, is a promising project that I would love to return to develop and polish further! ˙ᵕ˙

 #### Contact Me